 Neil Bousfield studied at Bristol’s University of the West of England where he gained a Master of Arts degree in Multi-Disciplinary Printmaking, awarded with distinction in 2007.
-Born in Middlesbrough, Neil grew up in the coastal village of Marske-by-the-Sea, in North Yorkshire and now lives and works on the North Norfolk coast.
-In 2009 Neil was elected a member of The Society of Wood Engravers and in 2014 to the Royal Society of Painter-Printmakers.
+Born in Middlesbrough, Bousfield grew up in the coastal village of Marske-by-the-Sea, in North Yorkshire and now lives and works on the North Norfolk coast.
+He is an elected member of The Society of Wood Engravers and a fellow of the Royal Society of Painter-Printmakers.

-Work is held within major public collections including the National Art Library, Prints & Drawings Collection, Victoria and Albert Museum, London, the Ashmolean Museum, Oxford, Ohio State University Libraries, USA, MMU Special Collections, and most recently the China Central Academy of Fine Arts (CAFA) Beijing Shi, China, and the Jiangsu Art Museum, Nanjing, China.
+Work is held within major public collections including the National Art Library, Prints & Drawings Collection, Victoria and Albert Museum, London, the Ashmolean Museum, Oxford, Ohio State University Libraries, USA, MMU Special Collections, and most recently the Yantai Art Museum, Yantai, Shandong Province, China, the China Central Academy of Fine Arts (CAFA) Beijing Shi, China, and the Jiangsu Art Museum, Nanjing, China.
 Work is also held in private collections around the world including Australia, France, USA, Canada and the UK.